PowerPointLabs/PowerPointLabs-Website/_docs/zoom-lab.md

   <img class="box-shadow slide" src="{{ site.baseurl }}/img/docs/zoom-to-area-2.png">
 </p>

 > **Note:** if you'd like, you can have the animations be inserted on separate slides instead.
-Just open the Auto Zoom settings dialog, and check the `Put all zoom effects on separate slides` option.
+Just open the Zoom Lab settings dialog, and check the `Put all zoom effects on separate slides` option.
 >
 > <img class="box-shadow" src="{{ site.baseurl }}/img/docs/zoom-to-area-6.png">
 > <img class="box-shadow" src="{{ site.baseurl }}/img/docs/zoom-to-area-7.png">